JeremyPanalytics/MyProjects/README.md

 <li> Essentially, you can see the autoregressive effects, where the performance on the day before predicts the direction on the following day.
 <li> Written on Google Collab.

-### 3) 100 Days of Coding Data Science Project <a href = "https://github.com/JeremyPanalytics/MyProjects/blob/main/100-days-of-code-Data-Science-Capstone.ipynb"> Link here </a>
+### 3) 100 Days of Coding Data Science Project <a href = "https://github.com/JeremyPanalytics/MyProjects/blob/main/100%20days%20of%20code%20Data%20Science%20Capstone.ipynb"> Link here </a>
 <ul>
   <li> Applying some data science practice to the 100 Days of Coding capstone project.
   <li> Here, I predict earnings from the data source from an American Longitudinal study.
   <li> Currently incomplete.
-Planning to do more analysis.
+Planning to do more analysis (ML models, feature selection).

 ## R Programming
 - Coming soon!